 - Now you see 2 fields where you can enter the router username and router password.

-- The most common default username/password combination for Belgacom routers is (blank) and admin.
+- The most common default username/password combination for Belgacom routers is admin and BGCVDSL2.

 - Enter the username and password, click on the login button and now you should have access to the user interface of the router.

 The username/password combination doesn't work ?
 Then try the following method...

 If you know the model name/ID of your Belgacom router then select your device from the dropdown list below.
 You will be forwarded to our login guide for your device ( including user manuals etc.).

 Select your device

 Most common login IPs for your Belgacom router device